What Is Digital Wellness? A Beginner’s Guide to Healthy Tech Habits

 • One Sec – Postpone access to distracting applications

-• Digital Wellbeing (For Android) – In-built usage information
+• Digital Wellbeing (For Android) – Built-in usage information

 • Moment (For iOS) – Monitors screen time and offers coaching